top of page

 Components

-The components of the 5000 Role Models of Excellence Project constitute the program and are designed to teach young boys about healthy living, responsibility, respect, and attaining future goals.
+The components of the 5000 Role Models of Excellence Project are designed to support youth in developing healthy habits, responsibility, respect for others, and the tools necessary to achieve future goals.

 1. General Conferences

-2. Teen Youth Summits in Cooperation with Local Hospitals
+2. Youth Summits in Partnership with Local Hospitals

 3. Workshops and Training for Mentors

-4. One-One Mentoring, Group Mentoring and Peer Mentoring
+4. One-on-One Mentoring, Group Mentoring, and Peer Mentoring

 6. Employment Opportunities for Students